The Old Mill: Disneyland Paris

 The Old Mill is represented at Fantasyland at Disneyland Paris by a building resembling a Dutch windmill, which serves drinks and snacks.

 Magic Kingdom

-A homage to The Old Mill is included on Tom Sawyer Island at the Magic Kingdom.
-Inside Harper's Mill, there is an owl and a bluebird's nest inside a broken cog in the mill's gears.
+A homage to The Old Mill was included on Tom Sawyer Island at the Magic Kingdom.
+Inside Harper's Mill, there was an owl and a bluebird's nest inside a broken cog in the mill's gears.

 The Simpsons

-The Old Mill was parodied in The Simpsons 2006 episode "Bart Has Two Mommies", where Homer tries to win a rubber duck race by making his rubber duck cross the finish line first.
+The Old Mill was parodied in the 2006 The Simpsons episode "Bart Has Two Mommies", where Homer tries to win a rubber duck race by making his rubber duck cross the finish line first.
 The duck however floats to an abandoned windmill very similar to the one in the Disney short, with a sign declaring "The Old Mill".
 The scene where the duck is nearly squashed by the water wheel is a direct reference to the most famous scene of The Old Mill.
-Raymond Scott's "Powerhouse B" is heard in the scene where Homer protected the duck from the water wheel.
+Raymond Scott's "Powerhouse B" is heard in the scene where Homer protects the duck from the water wheel.